How To Lose Upper Body Fat (According To Experts)

 Research has found that smoking results in higher adipose tissue being accumulated around the central region of the body (torso and abdomen), despite generally lower body fat levels in smokers vs non-smokers.

-7. Sleep More
+7. Get Enough Sleep

-While the exact number of hours of sleep needed can vary, aim to get enough sleep so that you feel refreshed in the morning and have energy throughout the day.
+While the exact number of hours of sleep needed can vary, aim to get enough sleep so you feel refreshed in the morning and have energy throughout the day.

-Related Article: Should I Lose Weight Before Building Muscle?
+- Related Article: Should I Lose Weight Before Building Muscle?

 8 Best Exercises To Help You Lose Upper Body Fat

 Note: It is important to remember that all of these exercises are great for developing more muscle in the chest, shoulders, back, and arms.
-The key to upper body fat loss is to lose fat generally (i.e. all over), and then train the upper body using resistance.
+The key to upper body fat loss is to lose fat generally (i.e. all over) and then train the upper body using resistance.

-1. Barbell Press
+1. Barbell Bench Press

 The barbell bench press is a great exercise to build upper body muscle, specifically in the chest, triceps, and anterior shoulder.

-The barbell is a great way to perform a bench press as it allows you to lift heavier loads and can be done with a variety of grips (narrow, medium, wide).
+The barbell is a great way to perform a bench press, as it allows you to lift heavier loads and can be done with a variety of grips (narrow, medium, wide).

 If you do not have a barbell, you can also perform the dumbbell bench press, dumbbell floor press, machine bench press, or push-up.